 “Being the only Junior Designer, I was in charge of many different aspects of the design process.
 All these experiences were first-hand classes on entrepreneurship.
 I've learnt so many things I never imagined I’d have, made friends I’d never forget, and grown as an individual.
 The year in entirety has been memorable, from working for a company that values every individual equally, living in a new environment, having road-trips with my buddies, eating good food, to going for concerts.
 All of these made up a wonderful and – I would go ahead and say it – the best year of my life,” said Titus.

 For more information, check out

 Aerospace Technology graduate Jasper Yap is a partner at Eezee.sg, an online marketplace where businesses can buy and sell items such as electrical and hardware supplies.
-Along with his partners, he applied for an NP Incubator Grant which grants up to $10,000 and even a loan from up to $50,000.
+Along with his partners, he applied for an NP Incubator Grant which grants up to $10,000.
 As part of the incubator, incubatees are provided the facilities, (think hot-desking workstations, private rooms and meeting rooms, printing and copying equipment, secretariat support, website designers) mentoring support, and even networking opportunities with investors to jumpstart their business.

 “NP’s Sandbox Incubator has provided us with much needed mentorship, and helped us open new doors and opportunities.
 We’ve often attended events like InnovFest and SWITCH where we connected with industry partners and gained expertise in running a successful startup.
 Most importantly, being part of the Ngee Ann family gives confidence and assurance to our stakeholders!”